 Tips to improve your open water swimming

 Today on TRI with CoachParry there is a great question which came from our CoachParry Online Training Club about open water swimming.
 How is it best to translate performances in the pool to open water?
-Rudolf gives some great tips to maximise your open water swimming training.
+Rudolf gives some great tips to maximize and improve your open water swimming training.

 What are you training for?

 Simply click on any of the images below to access out triathlon training programs.

 How to improve your open water swim